Upcoming Parenting Workshop on Zoom

 We create cohesive communities committed to practicing democratic leadership for an equitable and ecologically sustainable world.

 Developing Leaders at Every Age

-We envision a world when democratic principles define relationships, values, and policies creating a world in which all people are granted mutual respect and equality.
-Democratic leadership also means caring for the earth, pursing environmental sustainability, and valuing all relationships within the web of life.
+We envision a world when democratic, collective and inclusive principles define relationships, values, and policies.
+We are committed to create a world in which all peoples are granted mutual respect and equality.
+Democratic leadership encompasses caring for Mother Earth by bringing about environmental justice and sustainability, and by valuing all of our relationships in the web of life.

 Why this work?